SowmyaVenky/AzureSynapseExperiments/kafka_docker/Kafka_From_Synapse.md

 <img src="../images/synapse_kafka_job_12.png" />

+* As we can see, the value column has a JSON structure embedded.
+We can use Synapse's serverless capabilities to parse the JSON, or modify the streaming job to parse it upfront.

 ## ADX pool testing
 * We need to create a database in the ADX pool.
 For that go to the resource group, click on the adx pool that is created and the bottom wizard should guide us to create a database as shown below:
 <img src="../images/adx_database_create.png" />